top of page

 Legislative Priority: Eviction Expungement

-Homeward will be advocating for the introduction of HF548 on eviction expungement to the Senate Judiciary Committee with the desire to have this legislation voted upon by the full Senate.
-This bill passed out of the House with bi-partisan support in 2023 before it stalled in the Senate.
-This bill has significant support from entities including Conlin Properties, ACLU-Iowa, United Way of Central Iowa, Iowa State Bar Association, The Family Leader Foundation, Iowa Community Action Association, Iowa Coalition Against Domestic Violence, Polk County Board of Supervisors, Common Good Iowa, City of Des Moines, Iowa ACES 360, Iowa Housing Partnership, Iowa Catholic Conference, Soaring Hearts, and the Iowa Organization for Victim Assistance.
+Homeward will be advocating for the introduction of legislation to address eviction expungement .
+In 2024, this legislation had significant support from entities including Conlin Properties, ACLU-Iowa, United Way of Central Iowa, Iowa State Bar Association, The Family Leader Foundation, Iowa Community Action Association, Iowa Coalition Against Domestic Violence, Polk County Board of Supervisors, Common Good Iowa, City of Des Moines, Iowa ACES 360, Iowa Housing Partnership, Iowa Catholic Conference, Soaring Hearts, and the Iowa Organization for Victim Assistance.

 In 2024, Criminalization of homelessness also hits Iowa.